TRON-Bioinformatics/tronflow-lofreq/README.md

     name1	tumor_bam1	normal_bam1
     name2	tumor_bam2	normal_bam2
     * reference: path to the FASTA genome reference (indexes expected *.fai)
-    * dbSNP: path to the dbSNP VCF, bgzipped and tabix-indexed.
-Somatic mutations (ie: SOA=2 and SOA=3) are expected to be filtered out from dbSNP.

 Optional input:
     * output: the folder where to publish output